 If we consider the date of this piece, some 99 years after Hogarth’s death, this image is a memorial to the artist.
 Reading this studio impression like a portrait, the book is symbolic.
 It tells us more about Hogarth and suggests how he socially positioned himself.
 The book-globe trope hints that had an inflated sense of self.
 He perhaps thought of himself on a par with Coram, an immense philanthropist who established The Foundling Hospital in Bloomsbury.

 Panning out from these wry and celebratory insertions books can also be artworks in themselves.
-During the inter war period Russian Futuristists such as Natalie Goncharova created uniquely handcut collaged book editions as aesthetic manifestos.
+During the inter war period Russian Futuristists such as Natalia Goncharova created uniquely handcut collaged book editions as aesthetic manifestos.
 Ed Ruscha notably revisited the genre when he created Twentysix Gasoline Stations (1963) and more recently we see the work of Sam Knowles, The Great Enterprise (2011), which is a pile of aged books skewered like a kebab.

 A similar pulling apart of books is seen in Jeff Instone’s work Footnote 3.
 Here the artist performs a paper dissection, cuts open the pages and splays out a series of angered thick pencil scrawls.
 By virtue of being placed upside down these are made illegible.
 The piece plays with our expectations of a book.